Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 The performance management process helps you design and implement performance frameworks, track organisational goals, and generate valuable analytics.
 You’ll oversee review cycles, coordinate training programs, and ensure compliance with performance policies.

-Through the system, you can monitor employee engagement, identify training needs across departments, and develop succession planning strategies based on performance data.
+The system allows you to monitor employee engagement, identify training needs across departments, and develop succession planning strategies based on performance data.

 Managers